Resilience and the Practice of Gratitude

 One key aspect of resilience is having gratitude practices.
-I have no problem admitting at first, this threw me off and I dismissed it.
+I have no problem admitting that at first, this threw me off and I dismissed it.
 My various work includes law enforcement, investigating suicide, and helping people in crisis.
 I asked myself, how could gratitude possibly fit in?

 Well, the more I researched gratitude, the more I realized how important it truly is and the impact it has on resilience and overall mental health.

-And, the more I researched, the more I realized there are helpful and practical gratitude practices we can do to help re-wire our brains to be more positive and resilient.
+And, the more I researched, the more I realized there are helpful and practical gratitude practices we can do to help rewire our brains to be more positive and resilient.
 It's all legit too, as it is based on numerous neuroscience research studies.

 So, what exactly is gratitude, then?
-Dr. Alex Korb tells us the following in his book, The Upward Spiral: “Gratitude is a state of mind – in fact, there’s a gratitude circuit in your brain, badly in need of a workout.”
+Dr. Alex Korb tells us the following in his book, The Upward Spiral: “Gratitude is a state of mind—in fact, there’s a gratitude circuit in your brain, badly in need of a workout.”

 Why is this important?
 Dr. Korb adds: “Strengthening that circuit brings the power to elevate your physical and mental health, boost happiness, improve sleep, and help you feel more connected to other people.”

-This article is not “selling” you anything.
+This post is not “selling” you anything.
 But if you are not “sold” on gratitude and its importance in relation to resilience and overall mental health, I seriously suggest you read the above quote again.

 Just for safe measure, here are a few more reasons gratitude is so important.
 Dr. Rick Hanson connects gratitude with it being a positive emotion in his book, Hardwiring Happiness: